What is NConvert for?

 Where do I get NConvert?

 NConvert is included in the Complete package of XnView.
 If you have downloaded and installed the Minimal package or Standard Package, you can download NConvert separately on the normal XnView Download page.
-It's listed in the "AddOns" section.
-For installation, unpack NConvert to the program folder (C:\Program Files).
+For installation, unpack NConvert in program folder of XnView (C:\Program Files\xnview).
 NConvert consists of one single file "nconvert.exe".
 The other files in the "NConvert" package are ReadMe and other informational files.

 How can I learn more about NConvert's options?